-In 2016 Safe City Mississauga launched the revamped Counter-Act Anti-Graffiti Toolkit designed for elementary students in grades 1 - 5.
+In 2017, Safe City Mississauga continued to provide the Counter-Act Anti-Graffiti Toolkit designed for elementary students in grades 1 - 5.
 The Toolkit is intended for in-class delivery and offers six 50-minute lessons, with instructional aids, and various learning activities that reveal the impact of graffiti and vandalism while emphasizing the importance of making positive choices.